sayande717/notes/topics/Operating-Systems.md

         1. CPU goes back and executes the remainder of $P_2$. $in = 4$.
 Process Terminates.
         - In this case, only $P_2$'s document will be printed.
 Data loss occurs for $P_1$.

-## Critical Section
+### Critical Section
-- The portion of the program where shared resources are accessed by various co-operative processes.
+- The portion of the program where shared resources are accessed by various co-dependent processes.
 - If 1 program is executing it's Critical Section, no other program cannot execute their Critical Sections.
 - Code syntax:
     ```